ati-ozgur/Karkas/README.md

 ## License

-Karkas is released under the MIT License.
+Karkas is released under the BSD-3 License.
 See the bundled LICENSE file for details.